The Equity Argument in Property Tax Appeals: How to Use It Effectively

 Frequently Asked Questions

 If similar homes in your neighborhood are assessed at lower values, you have an equity (or uniformity) argument.
 This is separate from a market value argument.
-Pull assessment records for 5-10 comparable properties nearby and show that your per-square-foot assessed value is higher than the neighborhood average.
+Pull assessment records for 5-10 comparable properties nearby and show that your assessment is higher.

 What Is an Equity Argument??